changeworld/azure-docs.ja-jp/includes/virtual-machines-common-cli-deploy-templates.md

         ]
     }

-### 手順 2. テンプレートを使用してデプロイを作成する
+### <a name="step-2:-create-the-deployment-by-using-the-template"></a>Step 2: Create the deployment by using the template

-`azure group create <location>` を使用して、テンプレートのリソース グループを作成します。`azure group deployment create` を使用してそのリソース グループへのデプロイを作成し、リソース グループを渡します。デプロイ名を渡して、既定値がないテンプレートのパラメーターに関するプロンプトに答えます。
+Create a resource group for the template by using `azure group create <location>`.
+Then, create a deployment into that resource group by using `azure group deployment create` and passing the resource group, passing a deployment name, and answering the prompts for parameters in the template that did not have default values.

     azure group create lbgroup westus